Why Undergo Breast Explant Surgery in Philadelphia?

-Dr. Brandow is a leading breast explant surgeon with decades of cosmetic surgery experience.
-Whether you would like to undergo a breast explant for cosmetic reasons or to alleviate medical concerns, Dr. Brandow can help address any questions you may have during your breast explant consultation at the Brandow Clinic in Philadelphia, Bala Cynwyd or Somers Point location.
+Dr. Brandow is a leading breast explant surgeon with decades of plastic surgery experience.
+Whether you would like to undergo a breast explant for cosmetic reasons or to alleviate medical concerns, Dr. Brandow can help address any questions you may have during your breast explant consultation at one of our Brandow Clinic Plastic Surgery locations in the Philadelphia or South Jersey area.

 Who Is a Candidate for Breast Explantation Surgery in Philadelphia?

 - If you are not happy with the results of a previous breast augmentation.

 - If you are no longer satisfied with your breast implants due to changes in physique.

 - If your breast implants seem disproportional to your overall body symmetry.